EME 812

 Note

 The physics of thermodynamic cycles is something you might have learned in a typical thermo class (if you have ever taken one).
 If not, this topic may be somewhat challenging to grasp outside the general thermodynamics context.
-I should note, however, that the main goal of our activity in this lesson will be to understand the general principle and applicability of different power conversion cycles to solar systems, not learning thermodynamics in detail.
+I should note, however, that the goal of this lesson will be to understand the general principle and applicability of different power conversion cycles to solar systems, not learning thermodynamics in detail.
 So, while going through readings in this lesson, you can try to filter things down to the information that would be useful from the solar project development perspective.

 In general, the thermodynamic power cycles can be categorized into gas cycles and vapor cycles.
 In gas cycles, the working fluid is only present in the gas phase throughout the entire cycle.
 In vapor cycles, the working fluid can be transformed from the vapor phase to the liquid phase in different parts of the cycle.
 Rankine cycle, commonly used in stationary steam power plants, is an example of a vapor cycle with water as a working fluid.